 The first post was on May 3, which I just read and experienced the distinct pleasure of being in or very near to the places that the author describes.
 The first paragraph that caught my mind was this one:

 Having had some time at my disposal when in London, I had visited the British Museum, and made search among the books and maps in the library regarding Transylvania; it had struck me that some foreknowledge of the country could hardly fail to have some importance in dealing with a nobleman of that country.
 I find that the district he named is in the extreme east of the country, just on the borders of three states, Transylvania, Moldavia and Bukovina, in the midst of the Carpathian mountains; one of the wildest and least known portions of Europe. (emphasis mine)

-The city of Suceava, where I’m typing this, is actually in Bucovina (to use the modern spelling), but it’s very near the old border of Moldavia.
-In fact, people from other parts of the country will usually tell you that Suceava is in Moldavia, though the Suceavans themselves try to associate with Bucovina since Moldavians are stereotyped as backward hicks.
+The city where I’m typing this is in the region of Bucovina (to use the modern spelling), but it’s very near the old border of Moldavia.
+In fact, people from other parts of the country will usually tell you that we are part of Moldavia, though the locals try to associate with Bucovina since Moldavians are stereotyped as backward hicks.
 It’s complicated by the fact that there are not now any official political entities with those names, and the historical regions that they represent had very flexible borders.

 I was not able to light on any map or work giving the exact locality of the Castle Dracula, as there are no maps of this country as yet to compare with our own Ordnance Survey maps; but I found that Bistritz, the post town named by Count Dracula, is a fairly well-known place.

 That would be Bistriţa, a city not far from here that I’ve also passed through.
 This gives me a strange sense of dislocation while reading, because the geography that Stoker presents is meant to seem remote and exotic–but for me Bistriţa is a fairly boring city a few hours away by train.